-The Medici Chapel and family are not only famous but truly emblematic of the Italian Renaissance.
-Their rise – from humble wool merchants to a great political dynasty – began with Giovanni di Bicci de Medici.
+The Medici Chapel and family are famous and symbolic of the Italian Renaissance.
+Their rise – from humble wool merchants to a tremendous political dynasty – began with Giovanni di Bicci de Medici.

 From the outside, the Basilica of San Lorenzo does not necessarily impress.
-It is simple, and plain, like many other historic buildings.
-But inside are the masterpieces that Michelangelo gave years of his life to, as well as the The Medici Chapel of one of the most powerful families that ever lived.
+It is simple and plain, like many other historic buildings.
+But inside are the masterpieces that Michelangelo gave years of his life to and The Medici Chapel of one of the most powerful families ever lived.
 Symbolic, impressive, and beautifully designed, the Medici Tombs have made immortal both those who rest in them and the artists who gave themselves to their creation.

 The first sector of the construction is older than Michelangelo’s work.
 Created by the famous Brunelleschi, it was sober from the start, marked by the symbolism of the contrast between black and white/good and evil.
-Although little used for its original purpose, the sacristy marked the future art of Michelangelo, who would remain faithful to this concept.
+Although tiny and used for its original purpose, the sacristy kept the future art of Michelangelo, who would remain faithful to this concept.

 In 1520, the artist Michelangelo began to work on the Medici Tombs, his first architectural project.